coralogix/coralogix-azure-serverless/DiagnosticMetrics/README.md

 **EventHub Instance Name** - The name of the EventHub Instance to be monitored.

 **Eventhub Shared Access Policy Name** - The name of a Shared Access Policy of the Eventhub Namespace with Listen claims.

+**Function App Service Plan Type** - The type of the Function App Service Plan.
+Choose Premium if you need vNet Support.